Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 `docker compose up`

-To shutdown the applications, execute this command:
+To shut down the applications, execute this command:

 `docker compose down`